 Remember: RISE Credit uses an ACH payment system, so funds will be taken from your account regardless of whether or not you can afford it.
 Food and utilities must always come first.
 APRs for first-time customers can be quite severe and can range anywhere from 124.67% to 363.97%.

 Let’s talk specifics.
 Say you live in Mississippi and take out a loan for $1,250.
 With an APR of 284.22%, your bi-monthly payment will be $150.49 for 23 payments.
 What does that mean?
 In the end, you will have paid $3,461.27 for a $1,250 loan or $2,211.27 more than what you borrowed.

 Even if you can afford to make the payments, can you afford in the long run to be spending that much money on a loan in the long run?
 For example, say you make $40K a year.
 Is it worth 5% of what you’d make in a year?

-Of course, loans are all about timing.
+Of course, installment loans are all about timing.
 When you need money and you don’t have many options, you’ve got to go with whatever keeps your wheels turning.
 For many people, RISE Credit has been a lifesaver.

 Yes, they have high interest rates, but out of 993 reviews on eKomi (a feedback company), RISE currently has 95.29% positive feedback.
 Of the remaining 4.71%, only 2.07% were negative.
 Obviously, the company is doing something right to receive such high marks as their customer service maintains good ratings from most review sites.

 Review Your Credit Score

 Only you know what you need the loan for, and whether or not it’s time-sensitive.
 Assuming, of course, that the reason you need the loan is a necessity as opposed to a want, see if there is time to improve your credit score before applying.
 Why?
 A lower credit score can dramatically raise your interest rates.

 If there is time, here are a few things you can do to bolster your score: